graph-guard/gqt/test/error_schema/undef_field_in_query.md

 ```

 ```
-1:13: field "baz" is undefined in type "Query"
+1:13: field "baz" is undefined in type Query
 ```